-4.2.1 Addressing selection on other resident characteristics
+4.3.1 Addressing selection on other resident characteristics

 We next examine the relation between SLR exposure and our Pol.
-Conservative (%) measure after controlling for, age, race, income, and estimates of education levels.24 We estimate this model in Table 4 using our sample of voters in properties that contain information on prices, homebuyer income, age and race and employ zip code x distance-to-coast bin x elevation bin x price bin fixed effects.25 Column 1 estimates the effect of exposure on political affiliation after controlling for measures of age, race, and household income.
+Conservative (%) measure after controlling for, age, race, income, and estimates of education levels.25 We estimate this model in Table 5 using our sample of voters in properties that contain information on prices, homebuyer income, age and race and employ zip code x distance-to-coast bin x elevation bin x price bin fixed effects.26 Column 1 estimates the effect of exposure on political affiliation after controlling for measures of age, race, and household income.
 There is some correlation between political affiliation and both ethnicity and gross income, but this has little effect on the estimated effect of SLR exposure on political affiliation, which is very similar to the estimates obtained in Table 3.
-The small change in magnitude of our
+The small change in magnitude of our measure of partisanship highlights the strong influence of this variable even when controlling for other voter attributes that correlate with political affiliation.
+In the remainder of the table, we use non-linear controls for these correlated characteristics.
+The most saturated specification in Column 5 includes zip code x distance-to-coast bin x elevation bin x Price Bin, year-quarter, age bin, race, income bin, and education years fixed effects.

-24 We only have an imputed measure of education levels based on Census data that has been estimated by L2.
+25 We only have an imputed measure of education levels based on Census data that has been estimated by L2.
 Income is limited to our sample of mortgage-holders that can be matched to sold properties and race is a mix of actual race given on voter registration forms in some states and imputed race based on full name.
 We also verify race through HMDA variables for race and ethnicity.
 Age is measured accurately since voter registration forms all require some age verification based on birth date.

-25 This generates a substantially smaller sample size but in Appendix Table A3, column 5 we show that this does not impact our main results.
+26 This restriction generates a substantially smaller sample size but in Appendix Table A3, column 5 we show that this does not impact our main conclusions.